Get access to the full brand analysis now

 How do skincare brands integrate AI skin analysis?

-Most platforms offer integration via iframe embedding or SDK.
-Thea Care provides a ready-to-use embedded web app with native support for Shopify, Shopware, and WooCommerce.
+Most platforms offer integration via a hosted subdomain, iframe embedding, or SDK.
+Thea Care recommends subdomain hosting (the white-label app served from a Thea Care subdomain or the brand’s own subdomain via DNS delegation) and offers iframe embedding as a fallback, plus a native Shopify integration.
 Revieve provides a modular JavaScript SDK that requires more frontend development effort.

 Is AI skin analysis GDPR compliant?